juztevil/programming/README.md

 # programming
+Juzt random programs in the internet.
-programs for the given questions in sayur essentials All programs are written in Java
+Everuthing written in Java